240408-JavaReactAWS/pokemonAPI/README.md

 Unsuccessful new Trainer creations:
 - The response status is 400 (Client error)

-## Retrieve All Trainers

-As a user, I should be able to submit a GET request on the endpoint GET localhost:{PORT}/trainers

-- The response body contains a JSON representation of a list containing all trainers retrieved from the database
-- The list is empty if there are no trainers
-- Response status is 200 (OK)

 ## Retrieve a Trainer By the Trainer's id

 As a user, I should be able to submit a GET request on the endpoint GET localhost:{PORT}/trainers/{id}.